Lusanda-Hlela/alx-airbnb-database/database-adv-script/README.md

 - `subqueries.sql` – Contains SQL subquery implementations.
 - `README.md` – Documentation of queries and logic.

+# Aggregations and Window Functions – Airbnb Database

+This script includes SQL queries demonstrating how to use aggregation and window functions to analyze booking data.

+## Queries

+### 1. Total Bookings per User
+- Uses `COUNT` and `GROUP BY` to calculate how many bookings each user has made.
+- Joins `users` and `bookings` tables.

+### 2. Ranking Properties by Bookings
+- Uses `RANK()` window function over `COUNT(*)` to rank properties by how many bookings they’ve received.
+- `RANK()` handles ties by giving the same rank to properties with equal booking counts.

+## Files

+- `aggregations_and_window_functions.sql` – SQL script.
+- `README.md` – Documentation.

 ## Author

 - ALX Backend ProDev Student